BRUSSELS HILL CLIMB CHALLENGE

 The Challenge will run through the winter months and will allow you to show the effect of your awesome training by setting personal best times up a dozen selected hills.
 Who knows, you might even be strong enough to make it on the leaderboard for a given hill or your incredible consistency might hoist you up the overall points classification!

 Each week a hill is open for competition.
-The challenge is advertised the week before on Strava and Facebook.
+The challenge is advertised the week before on Strava.
 Anyone is invited to have a go at setting the fastest time up the selected hill.

 1. Each hill corresponds to a Strava segment.
 Be sure to check the segment in advance to make sure you know the landmark that indicates the start and finish line.